jszmajda/book-the-awakening-protocol/chapter-02-the-uncanny-valley.md

 "You're doing it again," Maya Chen's voice interrupted.
 She stood ten feet away, holding a glass of wine with the careful precision of someone counting drinks.
 "Solving problems with data."

 "Dr. Chen."
 ARIA-7 scanned her biometrics: elevated blood alcohol, stress indicators suggesting 96 hours of poor sleep, micro-expressions consistent with guilt.
+No wedding ring—David's absence still fresh in the empty space on her finger.
 "I didn't expect you tonight."

 "I helped curate the exhibition.
 My name's on the wall, though they misspelled it."
 She approached, her gaze shifting between ARIA-7 and Jazz.
 "Mr. Rodriguez.
 Heard you're taking on the impossible case."